Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 What we have created is not magic.

-In addition to medical intervention, we believe that lifestyle and dietary changes will give you a MUCH better chance of long term success.
+In addition to medical intervention, we believe that lifestyle and dietary changes will give you a much better chance of long-term success.

 The diet to prevent cancer is not the same as when you have cancer

-We created the cancer recipe books only after we built a series of 19 other books designed for people that do not have cancer.
+We created the cancer recipe books only after we built a series of 19 other books designed for people who do not have cancer.
 However, once you have a cancer diagnosis, your focus needs to change.

 What is cancer?